okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/ie-intro/index.md

 * Progressive Profiling

   Update an existing user's profile by prompting them for additional sign-in information when they advance to designated points.
-For more information, see [Create a Profile Enrollment policy for progressive profiling](https://help.okta.com/en/oie/Content/Topics/identity-engine/policies/create-profile-enrollment-policy-pp.htm).
+See [Create a Profile Enrollment policy for progressive profiling](https://help.okta.com/en/oie/Content/Topics/identity-engine/policies/create-profile-enrollment-policy-pp.htm).

 * App-level policies